MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-use-instant-search-to-search-all-folders-and-all-stores-for-a-phrase-in-the-subject.md

 - csharp
 ---

-# How to: Use Instant Search to Search All Folders and All Stores for a Phrase in the Subject
+# Use Instant Search to Search All Folders and All Stores for a Phrase in the Subject

 This example uses Instant Search to search all folders and all stores for a phrase in the subject, and then displays the items in an explorer window.